jtempest/float_eq-rs/book/src/tutorials/basic_usage.md

 Nearly every operation on floating point numbers can result in further rounding, amplifying the effect of previous rounding.
-You may be able to mitigate this somewhat by reordering operations to reduce the margin, but it is impossible to avoid error entirely.
+You may be able to mitigate this somewhat by reordering operations to reduce the magnitude, but it is impossible to avoid error entirely.

 ## Distant relatives